 - $0 (zero)

-New cardholders will earn $200 (or 20,000 Ultimate Rewards Points) after they spend $500 on the Freedom Flex credit card in the first 3 months of opening their new account.
+- New cardholders will earn $200 (or 20,000 Ultimate Rewards Points) after they spend $500 on the Freedom Flex credit card in the first 3 months of opening their new account (find out more).

-Note: Chase is classifying the Freedom Flex credit card as a new product so the welcome offer is available to current holders of the Chase Freedom credit card and the Chase Freedom Unlimited credit card.
+Note: Chase classifies the Freedom Flex credit card as a new product so the welcome offer is available to current holders of the Chase Freedom credit card and the Chase Freedom Unlimited credit card.

 Standard Earning Rates